-- Bake on high (400 for 10 minutes to set the structure than lower the temperature to 350 to finish baking fruit or filled pies
+- Bake on high (400 for 10 minutes to set the structure, then lower the temperature to 350 to finish baking fruit or filled pies)

 - Prick pre-baked pie shells with a fork so they don’t bubble up when setting.

 - Use aluminum foil or “pie shields” to protect the crust edges from getting too brown.